putneydm/david_site_design/src/collections/_design/bose.markdown

 ### No. 3 | Creating a whole new category of device

 The device was meant to be groundbreaking.
-As the first over-the-counter hearing aid, the user would be responsible for tuning it to their needs, rather than an audiologist.
+As the first over-the-counter hearing aid, the user would be responsible for tuning it to their needs, rather than relying on an audiologist.

 This meant creation of tools and a user interface that turned complexity into dead simplicity.
 Everyone's ears and hearing loss is a bit different.
 We arrived at a simple message: trust your ears.
 If it sounds good to you, then it is tuned properly.